StorjOld/metatool/README.md

 ### `$ python3 metadisk.py audit <data_hash> <challenge_seed>`

-This **action** purposed for the ensure in an existence of files on the server (in opposite to the plain serving hashes of files).
+This **action** ensures the existence of files on the server.
-It require two positional arguments (both compulsory):
+It requires two positional arguments (both compulsory):

 1. `file_hash` - hash-name of the file which you want to check out
 2. `seed` - **__challenge seed__**, which is just a snippet of the data, purposed for generation a new original *hash-sum*